SvenRosvall/VLCB-Arduino/docs/VLCB4in4out_README.md

 the producer trigger or switch.
 If the Event Variables are populated as shown in the table in the Consumed Events Section above, the LEDs will respond accordingly to a Produced Event.

+### Start-of-Day event
+When a Start-of-Day event is received the node will respond with an event for each input (switch) to indicate its state.

+Note that ON-only switches and OFF-only switches do not generate these state events as the state will always be ON or OFF.

+A toggle switch should ideally remember its state when powering off the node.
+Instead, the reported state for a toggle switch will be the default state unless it has not changed state since start up of the node.

 ## Node Variables